medic/medic-docs/development/workflow.md

 - Release branches have the form `<major>.<minor>.x` and should be stable.
 - Feature branches have the form `<issue-number>-<issue-description>` and are work in progress.

+**Note**: When backporting changes to an earlier release branch you should `git cherry-pick` the appropriate commit(s) from `master` into the release branch.
+Then use a pull request to make sure tests pass on Travis before merging (you do not need to get the pull request approved if there were no conflicts when cherry-picking).

 # Issues

 Issues are managed in Github.
 Issues should be created in the repository where the changes need to be made.
 If it is not clear in which repo to open an issue the default should be the `medic` repository.
 If it is a security or sensitive issue it should be opened in the private `medic-projects` repository.